 Our bodies live on the food we feed them, and will respond according to the type and quality of food we give it.
 We don’t have much control over events or the crazy things that happen in our lives, but the food we eat, we can have control over.

-If you or a child suffers with the symptoms of leaky gut or food intolerance, take the leap to make a change.
 Nobody deserves to feel ill every day of their life because of something that can be changed simply with diet.
 Leaky gut not only effects the gut lining, but can begin to effect your mental health along with other deteriorating side effects.